 Some of the projects recently supported by the Society include:

-Amongst other events, we have also supported the Cumbria School Games, the StagedRight Theatre Group in Carlisle, the REACT Foundation Science & Engineering Shows in West Cumbria, a science competition in Barrow, a breastfeeding support group in Dumfries and an employment programme for disabled school leavers in Kendal.
+Amongst other events, we have also supported the Cumbria School Games, the StagedRight Theatre Group in Carlisle, the REACT Foundation Science & Engineering Shows in West Cumbria, a science competition in Barrow and a singing outreach programme for children in North Cumbria.

-In addition, we have provided a number of raffle prizes or small donations to groups and individuals raising funds in support of local causes such as Great North Air Ambulance, Eden Valley Hospice, CFM’s Cash for Kids appeal, and local branches of Age Concern and the Rotary Club.
+In addition, we have provided a number of raffle prizes or small donations to groups and individuals raising funds in support of local causes including some of the region's hospices, CFM’s Cash for Kids appeal, and local branches of the Rotary Club.